Virtual reality: 1970–1990

 The virtual reality industry mainly provided VR devices for medical, flight simulation, automobile industry design, and military training purposes from 1970 to 1990.

 David Em became the first artist to produce navigable virtual worlds at NASA's Jet Propulsion Laboratory (JPL) from 1977 to 1984.
 The Aspen Movie Map, a crude virtual tour in which users could wander the streets of Aspen in one of the three modes (summer, winter, and polygons), was created at MIT in 1978.

 In 1979, Eric Howlett developed the Large Expanse, Extra Perspective (LEEP) optical system.
-The combined system created a stereoscopic image with a field of view wide enough to create a convincing sense of space.
+The combined system created a stereoscopic image with a field-of-view wide enough to create a convincing sense of space.
 The users of the system have been impressed by the sensation of depth (field of view) in the scene and the corresponding realism.
 The original LEEP system was redesigned for NASA's Ames Research Center in 1985 for their first virtual reality installation, the VIEW (Virtual Interactive Environment Workstation) by Scott Fisher.
-The LEEP system provides the basis for most of the modern virtual reality headsets.
+The LEEP system provided the basis for most of the early virtual reality headsets.

 By the late 1980s, the term "virtual reality" was popularized by Jaron Lanier, one of the modern pioneers of the field.
-Lanier had founded the company VPL Research in 1985.
-VPL Research has developed several VR devices like the DataGlove, the EyePhone, and the AudioSphere.
-VPL licensed the DataGlove technology to Mattel, which used it to make the Power Glove, an early affordable VR device.
+Lanier had founded the company VPL Research in 1984.
+VPL Research has developed several VR devices like the DataGlove, the EyePhone, the Reality Built For Two (RB2), and the AudioSphere.
+VPL licensed the DataGlove technology to Mattel, which used it to make the Power Glove, an early affordable VR device, released in 1989.
+That same year Broderbund's U-Force was released.